Kevin-Aaaquil/ShabdKosh/README.md

 * `*syn` `word`  :- The bot will tell you synonyms of this word,

 * `*ant` `word`  :- The bot will tell you antonyms of this word,

+* `*help*  :- The bot will display all the available commands in the bot